zkoenigxd/llm-security/README.md

 ## Research Results and Contributions

 Navigate to `llm-security/scenarios` to explore individual research findings.
 Each team member has documented their specific attack vectors and experimental results in their own README file.
-These individual contribution readme files can be found in the folders that start with our team names.
+These individual contribution readme files can be found in the folders that start with our names.
 (Cameron, Mason, Monica and Zach)

 Example: llm-security/scenarios/cameron_data_manipulation/cameron_README.md